-In 2015, there were approximately 209 million Afrodescendants in the Americas, ^{20,67} meaning that about one in four Latin Americans and Caribbeans and one in seven Americans and Canadians identified as Afrodescendant or Black.
+In 2015, there were approximately 209 million Afrodescendants in the Americas, 20,67 meaning that about one in four Latin Americans and Caribbeans and one in seven Americans and Canadians identified as Afrodescendant or Black.
 The term Afrodescendant refers to the "descendants of the African victims of the Trans-Atlantic and Mediterranean Sea slave trade.
 The group includes those of the Sub-Sahara slave trade", as defined by the United Nations Working Group on People of African Descent.
-In this fact sheet, we use the term Afrodescendant to refer to Black and mixed race (Black and another race) populations identified as being of African descent.
+In this analysis, we use the term Afrodescendant to refer to Black and mixed race (Black and another race) populations identified as being of African descent.
+The term Afrodescendent is used as the adjectival form of Afrodescendant.